yast/yast-storage-ng/README.md

 [![Code
 Climate](https://codeclimate.com/github/yast/yast-storage-ng/badges/gpa.svg)](https://codeclimate.com/github/yast/yast-storage-ng)

-yast2-storage-ng is a reimplementation of the YaST storage library (yast2-storage) based on the also reimplemented library for storage manager (libstorage-ng).
+yast2-storage-ng is a reimplementation of the YaST storage module (yast2-storage) based on the also reimplemented library for storage manager (libstorage-ng).

 This module includes some working but very limited prototypes capable of actions such as partitioning or proposing a filesystem layout for installation.

-The module is **entirely unsupported**.
+The module is entirely unsupported.

 ## Installation

-If you are brave enough to install this module in a (open)SUSE system, despite the facts that is not supported and can produce data loss, you can perform the following steps (as root):
+If you are brave enough to install this module in a (open)SUSE system, despite the facts that **is not supported and can produce data loss**, you can perform the following steps (as root):

 ```bash
 # Repository for Tumbleweed/Factory, adjust this line if using other distribution